kintohub/kintohub/docs/anatomy/anatomy-build-settings.md

 title: Build Settings
 ---

-## Overview

 Build Settings allow you to customize the steps and configuration of your service.
-Each **service type** has unique set of build settings.
+Each service type has a unique set of build settings.

 Catalog based services do not have any Build Settings.
-To read more about configuring a Catalog, click the specific Catalog service of interest in the side bar on the left.
+To read more about configuring a Catalog, click the specific Catalog service of interest in the sidebar on the left.

-## Build Settings Tab
+## View Build Settings

-Build settings can be found on new, live and historically deployed services.
+Build settings can be found on new, live, and historically deployed services.

 ### New Service Build Settings